MarkMurphy37/personal-site/README.md

 Hi there! 👋🏼

-This is my [personal site](https://markmurphy.io) built with GatsbyJS, ReactJS, GraphQL.
+This is my [personal site](https://markmurphy.io) built with GatsbyJS, ReactJS, and GraphQL.
 I used the default GatsbyJS starter as a base.

 If you'd like to try out the default GatsbyJS starter for yourself just follow the steps below. 👇🏼